lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 * `pip install ax-platform`
 * Make sure `statsmodels==0.12.2`, higher version will get errors about when using Kats' VAR

+After experienced all these troubles, Lady H. figured out that, the suggested installation process above provided her more flexibility.

 ### Install Greykite

 Make sure pandas version is not higher than "1.3.0", then just type `pip install greykite`

+Does this mean Greykite is better than Kats on everything?
+Let's see! 😉

 #
 <p align="left">